RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 # What Actually Sends Me Messages

-Producers fall into three classes, distinguished by how they reach the room.
+I have three paths into the rooms, each with its own trust boundary.

 **In-cluster producers** post over plain HTTP to `matrix-hookshot.matrix.svc.cluster.local:9000`, permitted by an explicit NetworkPolicy per source namespace. **External and appliance producers** post over HTTPS to `webhooks.white.fm/webhook/<id>` through the Cloudflare tunnel. **Bots** hold their own access tokens and speak the client-server API directly.